 Isphording and Johnson join staff; Rodgers promoted

-Scott Isphording begins his second tour of duty in Athens and his first as the Bobcats’ Co-Offensive Coordinator/Quarterbacks coach in 2014.
+Scott Isphording begins his third season as the Co-Offensive Coordinator/Quarterbacks coach.
+Isphording began his second tour of duty in Athens and his first as the Bobcats’ Co-Offensive Coordinator/Quarterbacks coach in 2014.

 In Isphording’s first season working with the Bobcat quarterbacks, both Derrius Vick and JD Sprague found success through the air and on the ground.
 The duo combined for 11 passing touchdowns and four rushing touchdowns.